 What about funding for level 2 gym instructor courses?

-Many of these funding schemes can also be used for level 2 gym instructor courses.
-For example, Premier training has access to the government’s Adult Education Budget (AEB) for funding these.
+Some of these funding schemes can also be used for level 2 gym instructor courses.
 However, you can’t get an Advanced Learning Loan as this option is only for level 3 qualifications or above.

 Time-Saving PT Business Templates